What is a Mortgage Investment Corporation (MIC)?

 - Returns are treated as interest income.
 Investors looking to invest via a cash account will receive a T5 statement of investment income.

-- Many investors also invest in a tax-free manner, such as TFSAs, RRSPs, RRIFs and many more.
+- Many investors also invest in a tax-free manner, such as TFSAs.
+You can also invest via RRSPs, RRIFs and other methods.

 Are you regulated?